SSpeights/PowerShellGuide/pipelining.md

 * "$\_" stands for "this.object" - the result being piped into where object
 * .Group is the property being filtered \(you can look at the properties and methods with `get-verb | get-member`\)
-* "-eq" is the comparison operator for "=="
+* "-eq" is the comparison operator for "="
 * "Security" is the value you are looking for

-**Achtung**: Important to remember is that by using where-object {...} - you select objects from a collection returned by the previous cmdlet that can be piped to the next cmdlet.By filtering objects with where-object, you can also reduce the amount of processing needed by reducing the number objects you return only objects you need to process.
+**Achtung**: Important to remember is that by using where-object {...} - you select objects from a collection returned by the previous cmdlet that can be piped to the next cmdlet.
+By filtering objects with where-object, you can also reduce the amount of processing needed by reducing the number objects you return only objects you need to process.

 ### Select-Object